-At September 30, 2003, we had cash, cash equivalents and marketable securities of \$22.1 million compared to \$16.3 million at December 31, 2002.
-The increase was primarily due to the \$13.1 million in net proceeds from the private placement in July 2003, offset in part by the \$7.9 million net loss for the first nine months of 2003.
+We have historically financed operations with proceeds from equity financings and payments under contractual agreements with third parties.
+At March 31, 2004, we had cash, cash equivalents and marketable securities of \$16.9 million compared to \$19.7 million at December 31, 2003.
+The decline was primarily due to the \$3.6 million net loss for the first quarter of 2004, offset in part by \$934,000 in proceeds from the issuance of 229,000 shares of common stock from the exercise of common stock warrants and the issuance of shares under employee benefit programs.

-We expect that our cash requirements will continue to increase in future periods due to development costs associated with our TOCOSOL drug delivery products.
-Based on our current operating plan, including planned clinical trials and other product development costs including technology transfer costs related to our manufacturing and supply agreement for TOCOSOL Paclitaxel, we estimate that existing cash and marketable securities will be sufficient to meet our cash requirements through early 2005.
-We will need additional funding to complete the final clinical trials and obtain regulatory approval for TOCOSOL Paclitaxel and to fund other product development activities beyond this timeframe.
-Accordingly, we intend to seek additional funding through available means, which may include debt and/or equity financing or funding under third party collaborative agreements.
+We expect that our cash requirements will increase in future periods due to development costs associated with our TOCOSOL drug delivery products.
+Based on our current operating plan, including planned clinical trials and other product development costs, we estimate that existing cash and marketable securities will be sufficient to meet our cash requirements through early 2005 based on current expense levels.
+However, if we are unable to obtain additional financing in 2004, we intend to reduce expenses such that existing cash resources would last through 2005.
+We will need substantial additional funding to complete late stage clinical trials and obtain regulatory approval of TOCOSOL Paclitaxel and to fund other product development activities beyond this timeframe.
+Accordingly, we intend to seek additional funding through available means, which may include debt and/or equity financing or funding under additional third party collaborative agreements.